 - Damaged/Lost Library Materials

 Patrons will be charged the current replacement cost for materials damaged or lost while checked out on their patron record.
-A processing fee of $5.00 will be assessed, in addition to replacement costs, to defray staff costs for ordering and processing replacement copies.

 - Replacement of Library Cards

 Patrons will be charged for the replacement of lost or damaged library cards at the following rates: